Welcome to our Reception Webpage!

 We strongly believe that positive parent-school relationships can influence a child's school experience and ensure they continue to flourish.
 We aim to keep parents up to date with their child's learning through a variety of ways.
 These include:

-- Tapestry (Online Learning Journey that has at least 2 observations added each week)
+- Tapestry (Online Learning Journey that has at least 1 observation added each week)

 - Personalised Next Steps that are released 4 times a year (Autumn, Spring and Summer Term)